Orthognathic Surgery or Corrective Jaw Surgery

 • Poor facial aesthetics

-Many of these problems can have serious consequences on the overall health of the mouth and face.
-Therefore, it is very important to ensure that irregularities of the jaw are diagnosed and treated early to reduce the risks of this condition.
+Many of these problems can have serious consequences for your mouth and face health.
+It’s very important to diagnose your jaw irregularities and treat them early to reduce these risks.

-While the goal of orthognathic surgery is to correct the functional problem with the jaw, this procedure also results in improved aesthetics and facial proportions.
+While orthognathic surgery aims to correct the functional problem with the jaw, this procedure also results in improved aesthetics and facial proportions.

 • Improved chewing, speech, and respiratory function